 Being someone who enjoys expressions of all mediums, I thought it would be a good idea to share my thoughts on some ideas which, for many people who do not consider themselves artists (which I disagree with wholly, but will save this discussion for another post) but who may still find themselves open to the ideas commonly found in the subject matter of people who do consider themselves artists.
 I don’t regard my perspectives as absolute or definite, I invite you, my dear reader, to engage with yours as well.
 There are few things that amaze me more than the capacity for human connection through shared experiences like philosophy and art or arguments of varying perspectives.
 But an art practice or creative expression is not in vain if you fail to find a shred of truth or connection from within it.
-If you are unable to find something that brings you peace or happiness or appreciation for the human condition when you look at someone’s artwork (which mind you, I can’t believe I actually have to say this but you don’t have to LOVE in order to appreciate)- I want to try and help you.
+If you are unable to find something that brings you peace or happiness or appreciation for the human condition when you look at someone’s artwork (which you don’t have to love in order to appreciate), I want to try and help you.
 Because you are denying yourself access to some of the most beautiful aspects of humanity and of life itself.
-You sell yourself short and grossly limit the infinite number of pathways to truth and understanding beyond the veil of what western society has dictated are the confines of human consciousness.
+You grossly limit the infinite number of pathways to truth and understanding beyond the veil of what western society has dictated are appropriate confines of human consciousness.
 A topic that continually resurfaces, at least for artists, is whether or not the art was created for a purpose of their own, or for an audience.
 Or, maybe, for both.
 Maybe neither.
 I want to explore these potential drivers of expression in an attempt to highlight some of the ideas that are mistaken for intent when they are in fact fabrications of the viewer, and should be recognized as such.
 Not for the sake of proving anyone is right or wrong, but because this also correlates to many parallels in interpersonal relations between us as humans.